Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Kernel Properties

 The aforementioned properties have several direct implications~\cite{yamasaki2019properties} on the behavior of the LOP operator (with zero repulsion) as well as to Mean Shift applied with the incomplete gamma kernel $ K_{\Gamma} $ for $ { p \in (0, 2] } $.
 With the exception of the finite set of target points $ \set{P} $ where singularities are introduced in the kernel $ G_{\Gamma} $, the following properties hold:

-\textbf{Non-zero Gradient.} The gradient of the kernel density estimate $ \nabla \hat{f}_{\set{P},K_{\mathrm{LOP}}} $ is non-zero outside the convex hull of the target point set $ \set{P} $.
+\textbf{Non-zero Gradient.} The gradient of the kernel density estimate $ \nabla \hat{f}_{\set{P},K_{\Gamma}} $ in \eqref{eq:kernel_density_estimate_gradient} is non-zero outside the convex hull of the target point set $ \set{P} $.
 This implies that all solutions must lie within the convex hull.

-\textbf{Plateau-free Density.} In addition to non-zero gradients, the kernel density estimate function on the set $ \mathbb{R}^3 \tightsetminus \set{P} $ has no plateaus.
-Since the set of target points $ \set{P} $ is finite, we can extend this property to the full space $ \mathbb{R}^3 $.
+\textbf{Plateau-free Density.} In addition to non-zero gradients, the kernel density estimate on the set $ \mathbb{R}^d \tightsetminus \set{P} $ has no plateaus.
+Since the set of target points $ \set{P} $ is finite, we can extend this property to the full space $ \mathbb{R}^d $.

-\textbf{Non-decreasing Density Estimate.} Another interesting subset to consider is the improvement ball $ \set{I}(\vec{q}_j^{(t)}) $ which denotes a $ d $\mbox{-}dimensional sphere centered at the point $ { \vec{q}_j^{(t)} + \vec{m}_{\set{P},G_{\mathrm{LOP}}}(\vec{q}_j^{(t)}) } $ with radius $ { \smallnorm{\vec{m}_{\set{P},G_{\mathrm{LOP}}}(\vec{q}_j^{(t)})} } $.
-In case of the LOP operator, it follows that all points $ \vec{x} $ within the improvement ball have non-decreasing kernel density estimates $ { \hat{f}_{\set{P},K_{\mathrm{LOP}}}(\vec{x}) \ge \hat{f}_{\set{P},K_{\mathrm{LOP}}}(\vec{q}_j^{(t)}) } $.
+\textbf{Non-decreasing Density Estimate.} Another interesting subset to consider is the improvement ball $ \set{I}(\vec{q}_j^{(t)}) $ which denotes a $ d $\mbox{-}dimensional sphere centered at the point $ { \vec{q}_j^{(t)} + \vec{m}_{\set{P},G_{\Gamma}}(\vec{q}_j^{(t)}) } $ with radius $ { \smallnorm{\vec{m}_{\set{P},G_{\Gamma}}(\vec{q}_j^{(t)})} } $.
+In case of the LOP operator, it follows that all points $ \vec{x} $ within the improvement ball have non-decreasing kernel density estimates $ { \hat{f}_{\set{P},K_{\Gamma}}(\vec{x}) \ge \hat{f}_{\set{P},K_{\Gamma}}(\vec{q}_j^{(t)}) } $.

-\textbf{Convergence of Density Estimate Sequence.} As a consequence of the above property, the sequence of kernel density estimates $ { \{ \hat{f}_{\set{P},K_{\mathrm{LOP}}}(\vec{q}^{(t)}) \} } $ obtained via the fixed-point iteration $ { \vec{q}^{(t + 1)} = \vec{q}^{(t)} + \vec{m}_{\set{P},G_{\mathrm{LOP}}}(\vec{q}^{(t)}) } $ is non-decreasing.
+\textbf{Convergence of Density Estimate Sequence.} As a consequence of the above property, the sequence of kernel density estimates $ { \{ \hat{f}_{\set{P},K_{\Gamma}}(\vec{q}^{(t)}) \} } $ obtained via the fixed-point iteration $ { \vec{q}^{(t + 1)} = \vec{q}^{(t)} + \vec{m}_{\set{P},G_{\Gamma}}(\vec{q}^{(t)}) } $ is non-decreasing.
 Furthermore, this sequence always converges.

 \textbf{Convergence of Mode Estimate Sequence.} Finally, we can conclude that the mode estimate sequence $ { \{ \vec{q}^{(t)} \} } $ converges to a single point.
-Depending on the window size $ h $ and the distribution of the target points $ \set{P} $, this solution could be either a point $ { \vec{p} \in \set{P} } $ due to the singularity (for very small window sizes) or a different point $ { \vec{p} \in \mathbb{R}^3 \tightsetminus \set{P} } $ in the corresponding convex hull (for larger window sizes).
+Depending on the window size $ h $ and the distribution of the target points $ \set{P} $, this solution could be either a point $ { \vec{p} \in \set{P} } $ due to the singularity (for very small window sizes) or a different point $ { \vec{p} \in \mathbb{R}^d \tightsetminus \set{P} } $ in the corresponding convex hull (for larger window sizes).
+While a proof for the convergence of a modified version of LOP in $ \mathbb{R}^d $ has only been shown very recently~\cite{faigenbaum2023manifold}, this provides an alternative way through the comprehensive Mean Shift theory which, though only considering the attraction term, extends and generalizes to all kernels $ K_{\Gamma} $ with $ { p \in (0, 2] } $.